 “I’m six foot five!”

-Although Joe and I spoke for a total of about three minutes, I have the feeling that he could’ve written a bestseller, won the Heisman Trophy, saved children from a fire, or discovered the cure for cancer, and his life his height would still be such a primary characteristic that he would prefer that “Here lies Joe.
+Although Joe and I spoke for a total of about three minutes, I have the feeling that he could’ve written a bestseller, won the Heisman Trophy, saved children from a fire, or discovered the cure for cancer, and his height would still be such a primary characteristic that he would prefer that “Here lies Joe.
 He was 6’5”’ be chiseled into his gravestone.

-Joe was an interesting guy.
+Joe was an interesting person.
 He appeared to be conversant on a wide range of topics, and he managed to tell some aspects of his life’s story in an impressively interesting manner, but everything he spoke of came back to the refrain of his life.
 His height was the reason he had trouble finding chairs to sit in with comfort, the reason his 5’3” mother was always on him about stuff, and the reason he couldn’t be as particular as he wanted to be about the clothing he wore:

 “You can’t be finicky about clothes when you’re 6’5” and built like me.”

-Joe, we should note, was broad-shouldered, and that additional characteristic made it difficult for him to go door-to-door to talk to people.
+Joe, we should note, was also broad-shouldered, and that additional characteristic made it difficult for him to go door-to-door to talk to people.

 “Would you be comfortable discussing politics, if a man my size came-a-knocking on your door?”

 What struck me as odd was that I never made mention of his height, and I don’t think I provided any verbal or physical cues that called attention to it.
 Was that the point though, I later wondered.
-Was my refusal to acknowledge his height such an aberration to his overall experience that until I acknowledged it in some way, he would not be able to move on until one of us did?
+Was my refusal to acknowledge his height such an aberration to his overall experience that until I acknowledged it in some way, he would not be able to move on until I did?

 With that in mind, one would think that an abnormally tall male, or a woman with abnormally large breasts, would find it refreshing to encounter someone that appears to be genuinely unconcerned with their attribute(s).
 One would think that they would find it refreshing that they’ve finally found a person that is willing to talk geopolitics with them without looking down their shirt, or saying, “How’s the weather up (in) there?!”
 One would think that they might reward that person that breaks the patterns of human interaction to which they’ve become accustomed, with a bright smile and maybe even something along the lines of: “Thank you.
 You may not even know why I’m thanking you, but thank you!”
 Yet, tall men, and large-breasted women, just like all humans with abnormal attributes become so accustomed to these patterns of interaction that they feel compelled to draw your attention to their attributes just to comfortably complete a line of dialogue.

 If a person is unfortunate enough to be granted an attribute generally considered a negative, most people will try to avoid talking about it, and they will do everything they can to avoid noticing it.
 When an observer considers that person’s attribute a positive, most people think a person of such attributes should feel privileged to have it, so they don’t mind speaking about their abnormally large breasts.
-“You’re tall Joe!” they will say to the recipient’s annoyance, or “I wish I had those,” and “You should feel privileged.”
+“My you’re tall sir!” they will say to the recipient’s annoyance, or “I wish I had those,” and “You should feel privileged.”